Chrisdbhr/EndlessRunner_AutomatedTests/README.md

 # Unity Automated Testing Project
 ![Test Coverage](./CodeCoverage/Report/badge_linecoverage.svg)

-This project was developed as part of a technical assignment to demonstrate automated testing in Unity, using the **Endless Runner Sample Game (Trash Dash)** as the basis.
+This project was developed as part of a technical assignment to demonstrate automated testing in Unity, using the [Endless Runner Sample Game](https://assetstore.unity.com/packages/templates/tutorials/endless-runner-sample-game-87901) as the basis.

 ## Tested Features